diagrams/diagrams-doc/doc/arrow.rst

 .. container:: warning

-  When setting the color of the head or tail use fillColor or fc.
-When setting the color of the shaft use lineColor or lc.
+  When setting the color of the head or tail use `fillColor` or `fc`.
+When setting the color of the shaft use `lineColor` or `lc`.

 Placing an arrow at a point
 ===========================

-Sometimes we prefer to specify a starting point and vector from which the arrow takes it's magnitude and direction. the `arrowAt'` and `arrowAt` functions are useful in this regard.
+Sometimes we prefer to specify a starting point and vector from which the arrow takes its magnitude and direction. the `arrowAt'` and `arrowAt` functions are useful in this regard.
 The example below demonstrates how we might create a vector field using the `arrowAt'` function.